 Renewable energy

-Remaining with the contribution of engineering, Dr Stuart Coles reported on the successful project that was recently completed and named “World First Formula 3 Car”.
+Remaining with the subject of engineering, Dr Stuart Coles reported on the successful project that was recently completed and named “World First Formula 3 Car”.
 This is the first car built in the world that shows how synergies among virtuous industries in terms of environmentally oriented activities and operations can contribute to develop more sustainable racing cars, and as a consequence also conventional ones.

 The ideas behind this car are revolutionary as its development required a full rethinking of how a car is made and how it was possible to obtain the same performance as the conventional ones by using materials defined as renewable and sustainable.
 As a result, except the electronic equipment and the safety structure, the other components have been obtained by using a variety of natural and recycled products.
 Pulped carrot by-products were used to produce the steering wheel, while wing mirrors were based on materials derived from potato waste.
 Furthermore, resins made from recycled bottles have been used in the manufacture of the side pods, and recycled carbon fibres constitute most of the high performance body of the car.
 Lastly, the fuel was obtained from fermented wine waste, which would have been thrown away otherwise, and a specific lubrication system compatible with the renewable oil was developed, showing that powerful engines can be developed and work with renewable-based fuels.